-There are fascinating and diverse arena of Supply Chain Management.
+There is a fascinating and diverse arena of Supply Chain Management.
 Talented and energetic managers have great opportunities there.
 In USA, Logistics alone accounts for more than $1.3 trillion on logistic activities such as transportation, inventory etc. In this era of globalization, other countries of the world also have a great spending on supply chain and logistic area.

 In a case study, based on USA based companies, first level management is of about 0-4 years.
 They are Demand Planner, Project Planner etc. Mid-level management is about 5-10 years.
 Which is Master Production Scheduler, Sourcing Manager etc?
 And executive management is of about 11 years, such as Vice President of Global Logistics.
 New job descriptions are found in the websites of companies, also job sites.